Clean Truck Program

 Truckers who serve port terminals are a vitally important link in Seattle’s seaport operations.
 The port’s Clean Truck Program aims to keep trucking partners in business while supporting clean air for our communities.
-As part of the Northwest Ports Clean Air Strategy, the Ports of Seattle, Tacoma and Metro Vancouver adopted guidelines in 2008 for reducing the air emissions from trucks, in addition to ships and other cargo handling equipment operating in and around our harbors.
-Port of Seattle also partners with the Puget Sound Clean Air Agency (PSCAA) to implement this program, which welcomes new trucks and helps to get older models off the road.
+As part of the Northwest Ports Clean Air Strategy, the ports of Seattle, Tacoma and Metro Vancouver adopted guidelines in 2008 for reducing the air emissions from trucks, in addition to ships and cargo handling equipment operating in and around our harbors.